rdkcentral/rdkb-halif-test-platform/README.md

         b.
 If platform supports 2 fans , fill this param with "FanIndex" : [0,1]

     *  The range of FanIndex is from 0 to 1.

+7. For InterfaceNames, fill with supported interfaces on each platform as a list of available network interfaces.
+Refer the example given below :

+    "InterfaceNames": ["br106", "eth0", "erouter0", "eth3", "gretap0"]